steemit/smt-whitepaper/smt-manual/manual.md

 The fee is destroyed by sending it to `STEEMIT_NULL_ACCOUNT`.

+### SMT pre-setup

+Two pre-setup operations are included:  `smt_setup_inflation_operation` and `smt_setup_parameters`.
+These operations must be issued before `smt_setup_operation`.
+They may be issued in the same transaction, or in prior blocks.

+The reason pre-setup operations are not made a part of `smt_setup_operation` is to allow a large number of pre-setup operations to be executed over multiple blocks.

 ### SMT setup

 Each SMT has an associated descriptor object which has